Magpie, Nightingale and Owl

 Speaking and listening: The children will participate in discussions, presentations, performances, role plays and debates.
 The children will also learn extracts of text off by heart to help them develop their writing.

 Reading and comprehension: The children will read, listen to and discuss a wide range of fiction, non-fiction and reference books.
-In whole class reading sessions the children are given a range of challenging reading activities to develop their comprehension and general reading skills.
-They will be exposed to a wide range of texts including fiction, poetry and non-fiction.
+In whole class reading sessions the children are given a range of challenging reading activities to develop their comprehension, inference and summarising skills.

 Writing: The children will be immersed in writing and will be planning and writing a number of fiction and non-fiction pieces, including: story writing, biography writing, character descriptions, poetry and radio play scripts.
 The children will learn to improve their writing through ongoing grammar activities and by continuing to employ varied sentence starters and descriptive devices.
 There will be an emphasis on self- and peer- editing as a means of improving writing.

 Spellings: The children will continue to practise and learn words that follow a specific pattern and spellings from the Y3&4 key words list.

 Handwriting: The children will continue to practise their continuous cursive script.
 The children are always expected to produce work to a high standard of presentation.

 · Read analogue and digital clocks